The Mystic Knights:

 - Rival Turned Evil

 - Royals Who Actually Do Something: Garrett is prince of the kingdom Reged, an ally of Kells.
 His marriage to Deirdre was supposed to unite the two kingdoms.

-- Super-Powered Evil Side: The at first, Maeve's influence gradually wanes until he's finally freed completely and can utilize his powers for good.
+- Super-Powered Evil Side: At first, but Maeve's influence gradually wanes until he's finally freed completely and can utilize his powers for good.

 The ruler of Kells and father of Deirdre.

 - Royals Who Actually Do Something: When Kells castle is attacked, he sometimes fights with the soldiers in battle.

 The druid of Kells.

 - Narrator: Later on in the series, Cathbad began to narrate exposition they didn't have to film, or the beginning of episodes to catch people up to the story.

 The fairy king of Tir Na Nog who gave the Mystic Knights their weapons and armor.
 They frequently came to him for help but more often than not heard Figure It Out Yourself, in riddle form.

 - Aloof Ally: At first, so much so in fact that he made the knights take a Test Of Character before he agreed to help.